Stephen-ODriscoll/2018_ObjectOrientedProgramming/README.md

 # 2017_Programming_StephenODriscoll

-# My Final Project will not connect to JDBC unless ran from a computer in CIT connected to Eduroam.
+# My FinalProject will not connect to JDBC unless ran from a computer in CIT connected to Eduroam.

+# My FinalProject is a phone and tv database.

+# My MavenGames is a program with a guessing game, lotto and prizes section.

 # Also, I understand the importance of commenting but for college projects it isn't necessary.